 Mouton, Jean b.
 1459 d.
 October 30, 1522 Composer.
 A leading French musician of the Renaissance, best known for his motets.
 According to most sources Mouton was born near Haut-Wignes, France, and studied music and theology at the Church of Notre Dame in Nesle, becoming master of the chapel there in 1583.
 This was followed by tenures as choirmaster at Amiens Cathedral and the Church of St. Andre in Grenoble.
 From 1502 Mouton was official court composer to Kings Louis XII and Francois I, providing secular as well as sacred music for...[Read More] (Bio by: Robert Edwards) Basilique of Saint Quentin, Saint-Quentin, Departement de l'Aisne, Picardie, France

-Slovik, Eddie (Edward Donald) [original burial site] b.
+Slovik, Pvt.
+Eddie (Edward Donald) [original burial site] b.
 February 18, 1920 d.
-January 31, 1945 The last US Solider to be exectuted for desertion, and the only soldier to be executed for this crime during World War II.
-He was a member of Company G, 109th Infantry Regiment, 28th Infantry Division, and had deserted them in late October 1944, right after he had joined the division as a replacement from the US.
-The division had just finished leaving the Battle of the Hurtengen Forest, where it had taken heavy casualties.
-Slovik had twice confessed to deserting, in writing, and stated that...[Read More] Oise-Aisne American Cemetery and Memorial, Fere-en-Tardenois, Departement de l'Aisne, Picardie, France Plot: He was initially buried in a
+January 31, 1945 World War II United States Army Soldier.
+He was the last United States Solider to be executed for desertion, and the only soldier to be executed for this crime during World War II.
+He was a member of Company G, 109th Infantry Regiment, 28th Infantry Division, and had deserted them in late October 1944, right after he had joined the division as a replacement from the United States.
+The division had just finished leaving the Battle of the Hurtengen Forest, where it had taken heavy casualties...[Read More] Oise-Aisne American Cemetery and Memorial, Fere-en-Tardenois, Departement de l'Aisne, Picardie, France Plot: Plot E, Row 3, Grave 65

 Soissons Memorial Located in the town of Soissons, in the Aisne area of France, the World War I, memorial was unveiled by General Sir Hamilton Gordon on July 22, 1928.
 The memorial lists 3,887 names of British soldiers with no known grave who were killed in the area from May to August 1918, during the Spring Offensive against the Germany Army.
 The monument also is commemorated to those whom fought in the Second Battle of Marne and Third Battle of the Aisne in 1918.
 (Bio by: John "J-Cat" Griffith) Soissons Memorial, Soissons, Departement de l'Aisne, Picardie, France